-32. FULL SLIDE GLIDE:Carefully undrape one side of the whole body.
-Lightly oil the arm.
-Start lightly and slowly glide down the leg using your inside forearm to facing southwards at the glutes and cross the arch of the foot at the end.
+and lightly and slowly glide down the leg using your inside forearm to cross the arch of the foot at the end.
 Pull toward you from ankle to the knee, then turn around and with both hands, embracing the leg, move slowly toward the glutes.
 Repeat, only this time on the return, glide all the way up the back and finish with a few trap pulls toward you.
 Repeat, only this time on the return, pick up the arm, bring it overhead, turn southward and glide all the way to the hand.